 - (a) A person that installs a storage pad or liner system to prevent groundwater degradation shall meet the requirements of this section.
-This section does not preclude a person from using other means to prevent groundwater degradation, such as enclosure in a building. - (b) The storage pad or liner system must meet the following requirements: - (1) Prevent the migration of leachate through the storage pad or liner system. - (2) May not be adversely affected by the physical or chemical characteristics of coal ash, coal ash constituents or leachate from the coal ash storage piles. - (3) Shall be designed, constructed and maintained to protect the integrity of the pad or liner during the storage of coal ash. - (4) Shall be designed to collect leachate and runoff. - (5) Must be constructed of non-solid waste and non-coal ash material. - (6) Must be no less permeable than $1 \times 10^{-7}$ cm/sec., as demonstrated by field and laboratory testing. - (7) Shall be inspected for uniformity, damage and imperfections during construction and installation. - (8) The person shall install and operate a monitoring system capable of verifying whether coal ash or leachate has penetrated the pad or liner, if required by the Department.

-(9) Coal ash may not be stored where continuous or intermittent contact could occur between the coal ash and groundwater or surface water.
+This section does not preclude a person from using other means to prevent groundwater degradation, such as enclosure in a building. - (b) The storage pad or liner system must meet the following requirements: - (1) Prevent the migration of leachate through the storage pad or liner system. - (2) May not be adversely affected by the physical or chemical characteristics of coal ash, coal ash constituents or leachate from the coal ash storage piles. - (3) Be designed, constructed and maintained to protect the integrity of the pad or liner during the storage of coal ash. - (4) Be designed to collect leachate and runoff. - (5) Be constructed of non-solid waste and non-coal ash material. - (6) Be no less permeable than 1×10^{-7} cm/sec., as demonstrated by field and laboratory testing. - (7) Be inspected for uniformity, damage and imperfections during construction and installation - (c) The person shall install and operate a monitoring system capable of verifying whether coal ash or leachate has penetrated the pad or liner, if required by the Department. - (d) Coal ash may not be stored where continuous or intermittent contact could occur between the coal ash and groundwater or surface water.